insight-platform/Savant/docs/source/savant_101/27_working_with_models.rst

 The ``element`` section specifies the type of a pipeline unit.
 There are 4 types of units for defining models: detector, classifier, attribute_model, instance_segmentation, and complex_model.

 The ``name`` parameter defines the name of the unit.
-The ``name`` is used by the following pipeline units to refer to the objects that the unit produces.
+The ``name`` is used by the downstream pipeline units to refer to the objects that the unit produces.
 This parameter is also used to construct the path to the model files, see the ``local_path`` parameter.

 The ``format`` parameter specifies the format in which the model is provided.
 The supported formats and the peculiarities of specifying certain parameters depending on the model format are described below.